COVID Considerations to Ensure Client Safety at Appointments

 Vaccine Preventable Diseases

-Kent County Health Department has several clinic locations throughout the county so you may receive routine immunization services by appointment at a location convenient to you by calling (616) 632-7200.
+Kent County Health Department has several clinic locations throughout Kent County.
+You can make an appointment by appointment by calling (616) 632-7200.
 All clinics are open Monday through Friday, however hours vary by location.
 TB tests are not administered on Thursdays and at certain times prior to a holiday.
 Test results must be verified by a public health nurse within 48 to 72 hours after administration.

 Receiving routine vaccinations does not have to be expensive.
 At Kent County Health Department, individuals who qualify through special programs; the Vaccines for Children Program (VFC) or the Michigan Adult Vaccine Program (MI-AVP) are eligible to receive the vaccine free of charge.
 However, a sliding scale vaccine administration fee (currently $0 - $23) may be charged for each injection given.
 Please review the current Insurance information below and fee schedule for more details.
 The Kent County Health Department accepts cash, check, Discover, MasterCard or Visa.
 As of March 1, 2011, a $25.00 fee will be charged for all returned checks.
 The USCIS-1693 form is available at our Fuller and South locations.
 A copy of the yellow book is available at our Fuller location.